 Parks and Recreation

-Parks and Recreation definitely has a similar vibe to The Office.
+definitely has a similar vibe to The Office.
 The characters break the 4th wall every once in a while by acknowledging the audience.
 The way it’s done here is funnier.
 I think it’s a good way of letting the viewers feel like a part of the world.
+Parks and Recreation

-Another way sets itself apart from other comedies is its stellar cast.
+Another way Parks and Recreation sets itself apart from other comedies is its stellar cast.
 Aziz Ansari, Amy Poehler, and Rashida Jones have done amazing jobs with the roles.
 Ansari, in my opinion, is already a breakout star.
 Simply put, he is amazing.
-Parks and Recreation